 Once a super exclusive place to eat, there are now versions of The Ivy dotted all over the UK!
 If you want to go to the original then you should book in advance.
 You can often just walk in to the others for a casual bite.

-The food is really good and incredibly reasonably priced considering the name and reputation of The Ivy!
+The food is really good and inexpensive considering the name and reputation of The Ivy.

 The Jam Tree